smarttdm/ebaas.github.io/download.md

 	<a class="post-link" href="https://ebaas.github.io/blog/InstallEbassHelp/">Setting up Ebaas and getting started</a>
 	</p>
 	<h3>ML Studio</h3>
-	<p>ML Studio (Machine Learning Studio) is a GUI-based tool that provides a productive development environment for deep learning.</p>
+	<p>ML Studio is an interactive, GUI-based tool you can use to build, test, and deploy deep learning models from your data.
+ML Studio publishes models as web services on Ebaas platform that can easily be consumed by a custom application built on Ebaas. <a class="post-link" href="https://ebaas.github.io/blog/MLStudioIntro/">Read more</a></p>
 	<p>
 	<a href="https://github.com/ebaas/ebaas.github.io/releases/download/v.1.0.0-beta1/MLStudio_x64_1.0.0_Setup.msi" class="next button__outline">Download ML Studio</a>
 	</p>